Terra incognita: Details

 Popular belief holds that cartographers used to label such regions with "Here be dragons".
-Although cartographers did claim that fantastic beasts (including large serpents) existed in remote corners of the world and depicted such as decoration on their maps, only one known surviving map, the Hunt–Lenox Globe, in the collection of the New York Public Library, actually says "Here are dragons" (using the Latin form HIC SVNT DRACONES).
-Nonetheless, ancient Roman and Medieval cartographers used the phrase HIC SVNT LEONES ("Here are lions") when denoting unknown territories on maps.
+Although cartographers did claim that fantastic beasts (including large serpents) existed in remote corners of the world and depicted them as decoration on their maps, only one known surviving map, the Hunt–Lenox Globe, in the collection of the New York Public Library, actually says "Here are dragons" (using the Latin form HIC SVNT DRACONES).
+Nonetheless, ancient Roman and medieval cartographers used the phrase HIC SVNT LEONES ("Here are lions") when denoting unknown territories on maps.